Anorth1997/Variational-Autoencoder/README.md

 # Variational-Autoencoder
 This is a simple tensorflow implementation of variational autoencoder.

-Some helper functions are implemented to visualize the trained model.
+The functions to visualize the trained model is in file visualize_model.py

 The mathematical concepts of model is presented in the paper Auto-Encoding Variational Bayes.

-A lot of duplicated code because I was tired and lazy, will fix them.

 # Packages
 numpy 1.16.2